Grape Varieties and Wine Styles

 In New Zealand, after initial preoccupation with the more austere and slowly evolving Cabernet Sauvignon, the rich, rounded flavours and (more practically) earlier-ripening ability of Merlot are now fully appreciated.
 Poor set can be a major drawback with the older clones, reducing yields, but Merlot ripens ahead of Cabernet Sauvignon, a major asset in cooler wine regions, especially in vineyards with colder clay soils.
 Merlot grapes are typically lower in tannin and higher in sugar than Cabernet Sauvignon’s; its wines are thus silkier and a shade stronger in alcohol.

-Hawke’s Bay has over 85 per cent of New Zealand’s bearing Merlot vines in 2017; the rest are clustered in Gisborne, Auckland and Marlborough.
+Hawke’s Bay has over 85 per cent of New Zealand’s bearing Merlot vines in 2019; the rest are clustered in Gisborne, Auckland and Marlborough.
 The country’s fifth most widely planted variety, Merlot covers over four times the area of Cabernet Sauvignon.
-Between 2003 and 2017, the total area of bearing Merlot vines barely changed, from 1249 to 1327 hectares, but in top vintages, such as 2010, 2013 and 2014, the wines offer terrific value.
+Between 2003 and 2019, the total area of bearing Merlot vines barely changed, from 1249 to 1228 hectares, but in most vintages, the wines offer terrific value.

 Merlot’s key role in New Zealand was traditionally that of a minority blending variety, bringing a soft, mouthfilling richness and floral, plummy fruitiness to its marriages with the predominant Cabernet Sauvignon.
 Now, with a host of straight Merlots and Merlot-predominant blends on the market, this aristocratic grape is fully recognised as a top-flight wine in its own right.